-For most of the British athletes competing in Riga, this was their first time racing at a European Cup, but also the perfect opportunity to fine-tune their race skills amongst international athletes.
+For most of the British team competing in Riga at the weekend, this was their first time racing at a European Cup, but also the perfect opportunity to fine-tune their race skills amongst international athletes.

 The women’s race saw Great Britain’s Green and Eden Schiller attack the swim from the very start driving a lead swim pack with Italy’s Bianca Seregni.
 This continued throughout the bike leg with Green and Schiller pushing the pace to create over a 50 second gap between them and the chase pack.

 The bike leg was where all the British women really shone with them all pushing the pace, Ellie Hobbs and Katie Rodda both positioned themselves well for the run.

 It was a hard fought battle between Green and Seregni on the run but an injection of pace from Seregni in the closing stages of the race was enough to see her take the win.
 Green took second place ahead of Schiller in fifth, with Hobbs and Rodda crossing the line in seventh and eighth.

 Eden Schiller, speaking after the race, said: “We started off on the dive and I got straight onto the feet of Sophia; I could tell we were going fast as when I looked behind there was no one there.”

 Green added: “Me and Eden worked really well as a team, surging every so often [on the bike] trying to lose the Italian girl, but it didn’t quite work today.
 On the run I just tried to keep my form throughout and I’m pretty happy with my result.”